ZupIT/beagle-docs/content/en/resources/customization/beagle-for-ios/beagle-view.md

 ### 4. Complete Example

-You can see a complete `BeagleViewViewController` class example below:
+You can see a `BeagleViewViewController` class example below:

 ```swift
 import UIKit